History of Westeros

 Euron Greyjoy (TWOW spoilers)

-We’re joined by special guest PoorQuentyn for a look at Euron Greyjoy’s past, present and future.
+We’re joined by special guest PoorQuentyn for a look at Euron Greyjoy and his past, present and future.
 This episode includes spoilers for The Forsaken chapter from The Winds of Winter.
 Listen to our episode on The Forsaken here.

 Credits

 Our introduction and the Westeros and Essos maps were created by Michael Klarfeld (Klaradox), with the cyvasse pieces created by dutchmogul.
-Check out the episode on YouTube or the Acast player below to see those images and some great art of Euron while listening, as well as the newest art of Mazzalicartho, by Azany.
+Check out the episode on YouTube below to see those images and some great art of Euron while listening, as well as the newest art of Mazzalicartho, by Azany.
 You can also find these images below.

 Euron by Mike Hallstein